 Catastrophism without Velikovsky!

-I decided to make my own older books on catastrophism and ancient history available again in 2017 because in the 15-20 years or so since their first publication, various people have continued to contact me with questions and ideas.
+I decided to make my own older books on catastrophism and ancient history available again in 2017 and update the research, because in the 15-20 years or so since their first publication, various people have continued to contact me with questions and ideas.
 So perhaps some details of my original research motives may interest potential new readers.